rsksmart/devportal-1.0/rif/rns/integrate/integrate-dapp.md

 }
 ```

-> From now on, the rest of the code snippets assume that the wallet is already enabled and the `currentAddres` variable is set.
+> From this point onward, the code snippets assume that the wallet is already enabled and that the `currentAddress` variable is set.

 *Check if the wallet is connected to the proper network*